sedouard/mongodb-mva/module4_advanced_data_ops/README.md

 { _id: 'DOMESTIC VIOLENCE', count: 1 }
 ```

-From our results, it would appear that Theft and Battery have been the most common types of crimes in Chicago by a very large margin for the past 13 years.
+From our results, it would appear that Theft and Battery by far have been the most common types of crimes in Chicago for the past 13 years.

 # Aggregates vs Map/Reduce